ElektraInitiative/libelektra/doc/BUILDSERVER.md

 The [libelektra](https://build.libelektra.org/jenkins/job/libelektra/)
 build is triggered for all branches of the libelektra repository except for `debian`.
-Additionally all open branches in forks targeting libelektras repository via PRs are going to be build.
+Additionally all open branches in forks targeting libelektra's repository via PRs are going to be build.
 Pushes to any of those branches will trigger a new build automatically.
 Again a trigger phrase has been added that allows forced rebuilds via the